 # {'total_orders': Decimal('11')}

-The above code’s output shows that total_orders has been changed to 11.
+In the output of the above code, we can see that total_orders have been changed to 11.
 This can also be verified on the DynamoDB console.
-In the above code, we are adding 1, but you can add/subtract any value.
+In the above code, we are adding 1.
+But you can add/subtract any value.

 item after incrementing total_orders